Analytical 360 in the News

 Analytical 360 Team

-Caitlin Reece, Lab Manager; B.S., Chemistry, Evergreen State
+Caitlin Reece, Senior Lab Manager – Seattle; B.S., Environmental Chemistry, Evergreen State

-Cory Fry, Lab Technician; B.S., Chemistry, Evergreen State
+Nicole Spink, Lab Technician; B.A. & B.S., Analytical Chemistry, Evergreen State

 Patients using therapeutic cannabinoids in the Pacific Northwest deserve assurance that the herbal medicines recommended to them by doctors meet the same standard for effective, safe and reliable treatment as traditional pharmaceuticals.